 Look for the Seal

-As I mentioned above with sea scallops, vacuum-sealing is a sure sign of good frozen fish.
+As we mentioned above with sea scallops, vacuum-sealing is a sure sign of good frozen fish.

-I never buy frozen fish that has simply been placed on a styrofoam tray, covered with plastic wrap and tossed in the freezer -- that is a recipe for freezer burn.
+We never buy frozen fish that has simply been placed on a styrofoam tray, covered with plastic wrap and tossed in the freezer—that is a recipe for freezer burn.
 The only exception to the vacuum-seal rule is when the package explicitly says the seafood was "flash frozen," which means it was frozen right after it was caught in a super-cooler.
 Once frozen this way, it can be placed in a sealed bag without a vacuum seal and stay in good shape for several months.